 Most germs I can handle, but cross contamination of a peanut?
 No thank you.
 Keep in mind that anything someone touches, could contain food allergy residue.
 Wash hands or wipe them off before reentering your car.

 5. Discuss Food Allergy Concerns with Other Passengers.

 This obvious tip can be quite uncomfortable to discuss.
 It is challenging to ask others to monitor their food choices.
 Simply share your concerns and severity with your passengers and most likely they will be okay with limiting their food selection for the ride.

 Do you know someone traveling with a food allergy?
 What are some steps they take to try and prevent a reaction?

 Don't have a food allergy, but want to make the most out of your road trips?
-You will love these Five Sectrets to Surviving Long Road Trips With Kids post.
+You will love 5 Secrets to Surviving a Long Road Trip with Kids Under Five.